couchbase/xdcrDiffer/README.md

 ### Compiling

 It can be compiled using the accompanied make file.
 If necessary, the `make deps` can accomplish that.
+It uses go modules and gathers the necessary dependencies.

 ```
-neil.huang@NeilsMacbookPro:~/go/src/github.com/couchbaselabs/xdcrDiffer/main$ make deps
+neil.huang@NeilsMacbookPro:~/go/src/github.com/couchbaselabs/xdcrDiffer$ make deps
 ```

 Then simply run make once the dependencies are satisfied:

 ```
-neil.huang@NeilsMacbookPro:~/go/src/github.com/couchbaselabs/xdcrDiffer/main$ make
+neil.huang@NeilsMacbookPro:~/go/src/github.com/couchbaselabs/xdcrDiffer$ make
 ```

 ### Running